Electrical Engineering Lecturer banner

 Cons

-1. High Educational Requirements: Extensive years of study required.
+1. High Educational Requirements: Extensive years of study.

-7. Dealing with Students: Managing diverse student needs.
+7. Dealing with Students: Managing diverse student needs and behaviors.